-- a.
-The City Council may, on its own motion or on petition, after public notice and hearing, amend, supplement, change, or modify the watershed regulations and restrictions as described herein. - b.
-No action shall be taken until the proposal has been submitted to the Watershed Review Board for review and recommendations.
-If no recommendation has been received from the Watershed Review Board within forty-five (45) days after submission of the proposal to the c.
-Under no circumstances shall the City Council adopt such amendment, supplements or changes that would cause this ordinance to violate the watershed protection rules as adopted by the North Carolina Environmental Management Commission.
+- (a) The City Council may, on its own motion or on petition, after public notice and hearing, amend, supplement, change, or modify the watershed regulations and restrictions as described herein. - (b) No action shall be taken until the proposal has been submitted to the Watershed Review Board for review and recommendations.
+If no recommendation has been received from the Watershed Review Board within forty-five (45) days after submission of the proposal to the Chairman of the Watershed Review Board, the City Council may proceed as though a favorable report had been received. - (c) Under no circumstances shall the City Council adopt such amendment, supplements or changes that would cause this ordinance to violate the watershed protection rules as adopted by the North Carolina Environmental Management Commission.
 All amendments must be filed with the North Carolina Division of Energy, Mineral, and Land Resources.